nus-tee3201/2019/programming/dictionaries-nested/text.md

 <tip-box>

-:package: This dictionary keeps track of assignments of each subject.
+{{ icon_example }} This dictionary keeps track of assignments of each subject.
 Note how the value is a list rather than a simple value such as int or string.

 ```python
 assignments = {'TE3201': ['do exercises', 'submit project'],